capy-language/capy/README.md

 ### Types

-Types are first-class in Capy, and structs are values which can be assigned to a variable like any other,
+Types are first-class in Capy, which means structs are values that can be assigned to a variable like any other,

 ```cpp
 Person :: struct {